stautuan/learn-go/5-interfaces/interfaces.md

 - Interfaces are collection of method signatures.
 - A type "implements" an interface if it has methods that match the interface's method signatures.
+- They are implemented _implicitly_.
+- A type never declares that it implements a given interface.
+- A type can implement multiple interfaces.

 ```go
 type Shape interface {